Features and Ease of Use

 RecoverHosting’s shared hosting packages are cheap.
 They might be even cheaper thanks to the advertised 55% to 70% discounts, but these weren’t apparent in the shopping cart.
 You can pay in Indian rupees or U.S. dollars via PayPal, Paytm, UPI, online banking, or debit card.

-You can commit to billing cycles from monthly to triennial, but not all billing cycles apply to all packages, so you’ll have to check the situation for the plan you pick.
-If you’re tempted to go for a longer term, the fifteen-day money-back guarantee might make you feel better about it, but this is notably shorter than the 30-day refund window offered by many other hosts.
+You can choose billing cycles from monthly to triennial, but not all plans offer all billing cycles.
+You’ll need to check the specific options for the plan you select.
+If you’re considering a longer term, the fifteen-day money-back guarantee might provide some reassurance, though it’s worth noting that this is shorter than the 30-day refund window offered by many other hosts.

 24/7 customer support can be summoned by telephone, ticket, email, online contact form, and possibly live chat (although the button doesn’t seem to work).
 Unfortunately, my exploratory email went unanswered.
 For self-support, you’ll be disappointed to find that the knowledge base is bare: